brookscl/brookscl.github.io/_posts/2021-04-05-a-classic-review-of-one-my-all-time-favorites.md

 ---
-title: A Classic Review of One My All Time Favorites
+title: A Classic Review of One of My All Time Favorites
 type: post
 excerpt_separator: <!--more-->
 link: https://www.rogerebert.com/reviews/almost-famous-2000
+permalink: /a-classic-review-of-one-my-all-time-favorites/
 ---
 > "Almost Famous" is about the world of rock, but it's not a rock film, it's a coming-of-age film, about an idealistic kid who sees the real world, witnesses its cruelties and heartbreaks, and yet finds much room for hope.